pierokchad/commandhandler/README.md

 ## 📚 Discord.js v14 command framework

-This is a simple and unique package just makes created commands a whole lot easier and the file look cleaner.
+> This is a simple and unique package which makes creating commands a whole lot easier and (...)

 ### 🚀 Installation